GalaxyHunters/VIVID3D/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/vivid3d)
 ![GitHub contributors](https://img.shields.io/github/contributors/GalaxyHunters/vivid)

-We present VIVID3D, an innovative method for research using 3D technology.
+<p>We present VIVID3D, an innovative method for research using 3D technology.</P>
 ---
 # Overview
 VIVID3D is an all new python package for simple scientific visualization and creation of 3D models.